warrickbayman/Loom/readme.md

 }
 ```

 Lastly, the simplest by far, is to call the static `make()` method on the `Loom` object, which returns a new instance of `LoomFactory`.
-Since the creation methods on `LoomFactory` return a new `Loom` object, you can chain the translator methods onto the factory creation, and use Loom in a single line:
+Since the creation methods on `LoomFactory` returns a new `Loom` object, you can chain the translator methods onto the factory creation, and use Loom in a single line:

 ```php
 $minutes = Loom::make()->fromHours(2)->getMinutes();    // 120